-This note, when opened in emacs and tangled using org-babel-tangle-file
+This note, when opened in emacs and tangled using org-babel-tangle-file, creates a bunch of

-field in source code blocks below).
+files (see :tangle field in source code blocks below).
 The files that are created here are

 termux "shortcuts".
 These eventually convert into executable widgets on an android